 Using prior knowledge to make informed suggestions on what may happen in a scientific enquiry.

-Newton discovered gravity, which is a fundamental force within the universe.
-It is the force which draws objects towards the centre of a body, such as a planet.
-Explore Newton’s further contributions, such as calculus and Newton’s laws of motion.
-Discuss the difference between mass and weight and apply this to an astronaut visiting the moon.
+Use the presentation to explore the life and work of Sir Isaac Newton.
+The pupils may wish to take notes to support them in completing the challenge task.
+The presentation explains that Newton discovered gravity, which is a fundamental force within the universe.
+It is the force which draws objects towards the centre of a massive celestial body, such as a planet, star or moon.
+They will also discuss the difference between mass and weight and apply this to an astronaut visiting the moon.
+The children will also begin to understand Newton’s further contributions, such as calculus and his laws of motion.

 Rocket Thinking - Teacher Notes: A PNQ question challenges the children to think of something positive, something negative, and a question - all in response to the slide.
 Allow the children to explore different scenarios and what might happen if gravity were to be reduced by a third, or a half, or even by 70%.
 For instance, if the Earth’s gravity were to be halved, then: